Your Grandpa Was Cooler Than You

 “Never mind,” said Mrs. James.
 “Let’s just go.”

 The nursing home was a little less than an hour away in Towson.
 Mrs. James drove as the two boys sat in the back.
 The car was silent except for the hum of the tires on the road.
-Mikey’s silent angst was so loud it might as well have been the radio.
-He broke the silence with an obvious sigh.
+Mikey’s quiet angst was so loud it might as well have been the radio.
+He broke the silence with a palpable sigh.

 “Why do we even need to go see Grandpa, anyway?
 He doesn’t even know we’re there.”

 “Because, Mikey, he’s your Grandfather.
 And besides, how do you know he doesn’t know we’re there?”